rodoabad/code-review-culture/README.md

 Now you've opened up a positive and healthy technical discussion between you and the author.
 The author now feels that they are part of the decision making and their opinions matter.

-**IMPORTANT NOTE:** As the reviewer, you have to be careful when you ask a question.
 Never pass judgement in the form of a question.